SAFETY AND SECURITY

 WSU Vancouver provides alert notification at the following website:

-The Associate Vice President and Dean, WSU Extension determines whether or not to shut down extension offices in the event of an emergency.
-The Dean sends an e-mail message suspending operations to all affected non-Pullman Extension faculty and staff.
+The WSU Extension Director or designee sends an e-mail message suspending operations to all affected non-Pullman Extension faculty and staff.

 Research and Extension

-A research and extension center (REC) director who has received delegated authority from the President determines whether or not to shut down a REC in the event of an emergency.
-Each REC shares suspended operations information and updates with personnel by telephone tree.
+Each research and extension center (REC) or unit (REU) shares suspended operations information and updates with personnel by telephone tree.

-During an emergency situation, each REC main office is the information center for any updates or instructions, rather than the REC's safety committee.
+During an emergency situation, each REC or REU main office is the information center for any updates or instructions, rather than the REC/REU's safety committee.

 STAFFING DURING EMERGENCY CLOSURES